entando/entando-docs/vuepress/docs/next/docs/consume/multitenancy.md

 Entando Multitenancy imposes a shared architecture (the versions of Entando, K8s and Keycloak) while distributing resources (CPU, memory) across the primary and secondary tenants.
 The primary tenant refers to the user group with full access to the default features and functionalities of an Entando instance.
 Secondary tenants comprise user groups who share certain privileges and capabilities of the primary tenant.

->Note: Access to the Local Hub and installation of bundles from a Hub catalog is restricted to the primary tenant.

 Each tenant is informationally isolated from the others with its own data, configuration settings, and user management.
-Kubernetes Secrets are used to protect the confidential parameters of tenant configurations.
+Kubernetes Secrets are used to protect the confidential parameters of each tenant configurations.

+Data for components and registries connected to a particular tenant are also isolated, with each tenant managing its own set of Bundles and registries.
+When a tenant connects to the Entando Cloud Hub or an enterprise Hub and deploys a solution Bundle from there, it is done independent of the other tenants in the same system.

 ## Architecture

 All tenants rely on a single instance of an Entando Application for core functionality such as the App Builder, App Engine, and Keycloak.